 When the yogurt has hardened, pop out the yogurt stick, and insert into the vagina.
 Many women prefer the frozen pops because they help relieve swollen, irritated labia as well.
 If you try treating your yeast infection with yogurt, make sure to use plain, unsweetened yogurt.
 Flavored yogurt will introduce additional sugar into your vagina, which will only increase yeast.

-The first thing you want to do is peel the clove.
+To use fresh garlic, the first thing you want to do is peel the clove.
 Many warn against nicking the skin, since its juices can sting inside the vagina.
 However, every woman's business down there is different, and some have reported no stinging at all.

 Experiment with different "doses" to see how your body reacts.
 For a stronger treatment, pierce the clove with a fingernail several times.
 If the stinging isn't too bad, try slicing the clove in half.
 While the garlic clove can't get lost inside you, removing it may involve a few moments of panic and some acrobatic maneuvers.
 That's why many women tie a string around the clove for easy, quick removal.